Kristen Fraser

-Kristen Fraser (born 27 May 1988) is a Scottish professional boxer who has held the Commonwealth female bantamweight title since 2018.
+Kristen Fraser (born 27 May 1988) is a Scottish professional boxer who held the Commonwealth female bantamweight title.

 Professional career

 Fraser made her professional debut on 31 March 2017, scoring a six-round points decision (PTS) victory Lana Cooper at the DoubleTree by Hilton Hotel in Aberdeen, Scotland.

 After compiling a record of 5–0 (1 KO), she faced Ellen Simwaka for the inaugural Commonwealth female bantamweight title on 24 November 2018 at the DoubleTree by Hilton Hotel.
 Fraser knocked her opponent down in the fourth round en route to a fifth-round stoppage victory via corner retirement (RTD) after Simwaka's corner pulled her out of the fight at the end of the fifth.
 With the win, Fraser became Scotland's first female to win a Commonwealth title.
+Fraser vacated the title in November 2019 due to injury.